135 subscribers

 How Popular are Hardware Wallets?

 It may seem like only whales and professional traders use hardware wallets.
-But in reality, the market is quite big: $245 million in 2021 to be exact, according to Straits Research.
-The same report also suggested that it will grow at an impressive CAGR of 24% to reach $1.725 billion by 2030.
+But in reality, the market is quite big: $350 million in 2024 to be exact, according to Mordor Intelligence.
+The same report also suggests that it will grow at an impressive CAGR of 28.8% to reach $1.56 billion by 2029.
 So you could say that hardware wallets are a billion-dollar opportunity.
-By the way, Asia Pacific (and not North America) leads the number of hardware wallets with 38% of the total.
+By the way, Asia Pacific (and not North America) leads in terms of the market growth rate.

 Do You Need a Hardware Wallet?